Redeem FairPrice CNY figurines and stand to win $1,088

 Step 2: Spend a minimum of $88 in one receipt at any participating FairPrice outlet, including on the product of the week

-Step 3: Redeem the weekly figurine at the FairPrice cashier counter, while stocks last
+Step 3: Redeem the weekly figurine at the FairPrice cashier's counter, while stocks last

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now